Edward Douglas Fawcett: Life

-Fawcett married his cousin in M. B. V. Jackson in 1896. and they lived principally in Switzerland for many years.
+Fawcett married his cousin, Mary Blanche Violet Jackson (1872-1928) in 1896, and they lived principally in Switzerland for many years.

 Fawcett devoted his life to mountaineering and philosophy.
 During this time, his philosophy centered around the idea that imagination was the fundamental reality of the universe.
 Fawcett and his wife became the first people to ascend the Mer de Glace by automobile in 1909.

-Fawcett returned to England and in 1947, he married his second wife, Vera Dick-Cunyngham, widow of George Dick-Cunyngham.
+Fawcett returned to England and in 1947, he married his second wife, Vera Sibyl Elise Dick-Cunyngham, nee Pryce, widow of George Dick-Cunyngham.
 Fawcett died in London on 14 April 1960.